 Inventory, lb : 0

-Telang flowers are small to medium in size, averaging four centimeters in length and three centimeters in diameter, and have a broad, oval, and flat to slightly curved shape.
-The flowers appear individually or are found growing in pairs and are attached to slender, green stems.
-The delicate petals are soft, smooth, and dark blue with a pale-yellow center.
-Depending on the variety, the flower may also appear white.
-Telang flowers have a crisp and tender texture with an earthy, woody, and slightly sweet taste.
+Telang flowers are small to medium in size, averaging 4 to 12 centimeters in length and 3 to 4 centimeters in diameter, and have a broad, oval, and flat to slightly curved shape.
+The flowers appear individually or in pairs on the vines and are comprised of a larger winged petal that sits upright with two smaller petals at the bottom-center of the bloom.
+The petals are soft, velvety, and smooth to the touch and appear in vibrant shades of dark blue-purple with a pale-yellow, white center.
+Telang flowers have a crisp and tender consistency when eaten fresh and release an earthy, woody, grassy, and slightly sweet flavor.

 Telang flowers are available year-round in tropical climates.

 Telang flowers, botanically classified as Clitoria ternatea, are delicate blooms that grow on an herbaceous, evergreen climbing vine belonging to the Fabaceae family.
 The vines can extend over one meter in length, producing edible pods and flowers, and are native to tropical Asia, where the flowers have been revered for their medicinal properties and natural coloring since ancient times.
 Telang flowers are most commonly known in the Western World as Butterfly Pea flowers and are also referred to as Cordofan Pea, Darwin Pea, Blue Pea, Asian Pigeonwing, Fula Criqua, Pukingan, Cunha, and Blue Bell vine worldwide.
 The flowers secrete a colorful purple-blue hue when immersed in hot water, and this pigmented liquid can be used in mixology, tea, desserts, and other culinary preparations.
 In the modern-day, Telang flowers are harvested from wild and cultivated plants and are sold fresh, dried, or in powdered form.